paulinamoskwa/FaceMask-CNN/README.md

 </p>

 ## 📝 **Approach and results**
-Through the use of `TensorFlow` and `Keras`, I build an ensamble of convolutional neural networks for classification.
+Through the use of `TensorFlow` and `Keras`, I build an ensemble of convolutional neural networks for classification.

 First of all, `TensorFlow` offers three different options for reading the dataset as input, therefore, I initially decided to test the efficiency of the three options:
 * `flow_from_directory`